wdehoog/donnie-ubports/README.md

 # Donnie

-A UPnP Control Point and Audio Player for UBports.
+A UPnP Audio Player for UBports.

+Plays audio from a UPnP server.

 ## License